Inspiration for your projects and proposals, created in Excel with GraphicSchedule.

 Using GraphicSchedule as a Scheduling Engine for Major Project Planning

-This linear schedule was created to help determine the most effective way to deliver this large and complex infrastructure program involving dozens of major construction contracts.
-Simple Excel formulas were used in the GraphicSchedule data table to establish links between high-level summary activities, allowing the pursuit team to quickly and easily generate alternatives and what-if scenarios.
-This led the team to propose an alternative approach to construction procurement packaging that could shorten the overall schedule for completing the program.
-It was extremely useful to graphically visualize different scenarios as the program schedule was developed.
-This linear schedule was created entirely within the GraphicSchedule app and did not link to any external schedule data.
+Brainstorming an effective way to deliver this large and complex program involving dozens of major construction contracts.
+Dates and durations were linked using simple Excel formulas, allowing the pursuit team to quickly and easily generate alternatives and what-if scenarios.
+This helped the team propose an alternative approach to contract packaging that could shorten the overall schedule for completing the program.

 Coordinating Staging Area Handovers between Contractors

-This bar chart schedule answered the question “When are we required to hand over our staging areas?” and “What’s left to do in each area?”
-These handovers were on the critical path to completing this major construction program, so getting everyone on the same page was a top priority.
-Summary-level activities in the bar chart were linked to the contractor’s P6 schedule for rapid updates on a monthly basis.
-With the colorful map and easy-to-read “swimlane” format, this schedule was used by contractors, construction managers, program managers, executives, and 3rd parties, all of whom needed a better way to see how this complex interface between projects was progressing.
+This swimlane schedule answered the question “When are we required to hand over our staging areas?” and “What’s left to do in each area?”
+Summary activities were linked to the contractor’s P6 schedule for rapid monthly updates.
+This schedule was shared with contractors, construction managers, program managers, executives, and 3rd parties, all of whom needed a better way to see how this critical-path handover between projects was progressing.